ESSENTIAL BUDAPEST TRAVEL GUIDE

 BRIDGES OF BUDAPEST

 There are nine bridges over the Danube, in total, Budapest being known as the Capital of the 9 Bridges.
 These are the Árpád Bridge, the Chain Bridge, the Elizabeth Bridge, the Freedom Bridge, the Margareta Bridge.
 There is also the Megyeri Bridge, the Petőfi Bridge, the Rákóczi Bridge, and the Northern Railway Bridge.
-If you do not have enough time to visit them all, although each has its charm, do not miss, however, the Chain Bridge (Széchenyi Chain Bridge), the Margareta Bridge and the Freedom Bridge.
-Of course, a great way to see them all would be to go on a Danube cruise, which doesn’t cost too much.
+If you do not have enough time to visit them all, although each has its charm, do not miss the Chain Bridge (Széchenyi Chain Bridge), the Margareta Bridge and the Freedom Bridge.
+Of course, a great way to see them all would be to go on a Danube cruise, which doesn’t cost that much.

 THE GREAT SYNAGOGUE

 The Great Synagogue on Dohany Street is one of the most sought-after sights in the heart of Budapest.
 Being one of the greatest such constructions in the world, the Great Synagogue in Budapest serves for both a pilgrimage site for Jews universally, but also an architectural gem rich in historical events.
 The synagogue is located in the Jewish Quarter, the closest subway station being Astoria.
-The Great Synagogue, on the other hand, is declared the most beautiful synagogue in the world and the second-largest in size, after that of New York.
+The Great Synagogue, on the other hand, is declared the most beautiful synagogue in the world.
+And the second-largest in size, after that of New York.

 SAINT STEPHEN’S BASILICA